Print Help & Test Pages

 If the pages aren’t printing centered on your paper, then there is either an issue with your printer alignment or an issue with your print settings.
 Here are a few things you can try:

 - Make sure all your printer’s software/firmware has been updated.

 - Check all settings on the printer itself.
-Sometimes, there will be a “Tools” menu or something similar where you can test and sometimes fix alignment.
+Sometimes there will be a tools menu or something similar where you can test and fix alignment.

-- Print from a bypass feed, rather than the regular paper tray, if possible.
+- Print from bypass feed rather than the regular paper tray, if possible.

-- If you can’t get any of these to work, another option would be to take the file to a local printer/office supply store that offer print services and have them print it for you.
+- If you can’t get any of these to work, another option would be to take the file to a local printer/office supply store that offers print service and have them print it for you.

 Unfortunately, some printers just aren’t great at centering things perfectly.
 If you are still having an issue with alignment, please contact me to see if there is anything else we can try.